yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 8. Select **Connect**.

-9. The SQL MI connection appears below the SQL2008-<inject key="Suffix" /> connection.
-Expand Databases the SQL MI connection and select the `WideWorldImportersSUFFIX` database.
+9. The SQL MI connection appears below the <inject key="SQLVM Name" /> connection.
+Expand Databases the SQL MI connection and select the <inject key="Database Name" /> database.

    ![In the SSMS Object Explorer, the SQL MI connection is expanded, and the WideWorldImporters database is highlighted and selected.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/dm23.png "SSMS Object Explorer")

-10. With the `WideWorldImportersSUFFIX` database selected, select **New Query** on the SSMS toolbar to open a new query window.
+10. With the <inject key="Database Name" />` database selected, select **New Query** on the SSMS toolbar to open a new query window.

 11. In the new query window, enter the following SQL script: